Deconstructing Cycle Time in Software Development

 A high PR indicates that the reviewer put a lot of effort into the review.
 To accommodate a significant code review, the reviewer must plan and significantly restructure their current schedule.
 It takes heavy and intense effort.

 Huge PRs are notorious for their capacity to add a number of new bugs.
+The ultimate goal is to have the code delivered and deployed to production efficiently, ensuring that users can access the completed work as soon as possible.

 Lack of Documentation